Akirraa/Job_recommendation_system/README.md

 ### 6. Run Redis

-Make sure Redis is running:
+Make sure Redis is running (if you dou not have redis you can download a docker container or wsl or any other solution ):

 ```bash
 redis-server